ktaranov/sqlserver-kit/SQL Server Name Convention and T-SQL Programming Style.md

 ### Stored procedures and functions programming style
 <a id="programming-style"></a>

+Recommendations from Microsoft: [Stored procedure Best practice][11]

- - All stored procedures and functions should use `ALTER` statement and start with the object presence check (see example below)
+ - All stored procedures and functions should use `ALTER` statement and start with the object presence check (see example below) for saving GRANTs on your object.
+   For SQL Server 2016 and higher you can use new `CREATE OR ALTER` statement.
  - `ALTER` statement should be preceded by 2 line breaks
  - Parameters name should be in **camelCase**
  - Parameters should be placed under procedure name divided by line breaks